ssathyanaray2/XV6-OS-Assignments/README.md

 # Overview
 One of the most interesting courses I took during my Master's was Operating Systems (OS).
 As part of the coursework, I worked on three assignments that deepened my understanding of OS concepts.
 I modified XV6 OS, a lightweight version of Linux, to explore its inner workings and gain hands-on experience.

-Here's a refined version of your **Assignment 1 description** with improved clarity and structure:

----

 # **Assignment 1: System Call Invocation Counter**

 ### **Objective**